maikgramatte/nuvo/README.md

 **Scope of CSS**
 You can import CSS from your React Component.
-- When a Component is used
+- When a Component is used, CSS can be imported into the Component.
+We are using SASS to centralizing the configuration.

 ## IDE
 Please setup your IDE.